sertdfyguhi/shitlang/docs/shitlang.md

 ## Comments
 ```
-- This is a comment
+; This is a comment
 print('comment')
-- This is an inline comment - print('inline comment')
+- This is a
+multi line comment - print('multi line comment')
 ```

 ## Types